fakefarm/RTM-rack/readme.md

 ## Managing Requests

-dealing directly with `env` is a bit tedious. `Rack::Request` is a helper wrapper that can be used instead whose only
+dealing directly with `env` is a bit tedious. `Rack::Request` is a helper class that can be used instead whose only

 ```
 request = Rack::Request.new(env)